- Magic and Occultism

 HIST 331.3 Magic, Science, and Religion before the Scientific Revolution

-HIST 441.3 Gender and Masculinity in Medieval Europe
+HIST 441.3 Gender and Sexuality in Pre-Modern Europe

 I am interested in hearing from students wishing to pursue an MA on topics in the Late Middle Ages, Renaissance, and Reformation and from PhD students working on topics relating to magic and superstition prior to 1650, but also book history, history of science, and gender history, particularly in Britain.

 Book History Gender and Masculinity History of Science Magic Manuscripts Palaeography and Codicology

 History of Learned Magic, History of Science, Book History, Gender, Codicology and Palaeography